dkraczkowski/bolt/README.md

 # bolt
-Python microframework for rest services
+Microframework written in python for rest services